lawnjelly/godot_SCU/README.md

 https://en.wikipedia.org/wiki/Single_Compilation_Unit

-## Important
+# Important
 Work in progress!
-Use with care, and particularly do not test for the first time on your own working version of Godot, as it will alter the Godot build files.
-Create a copy to test, until the system is stable and you are familiar with it.
+Use with care.
+The script patches (modifies) many of the build files.
+As such it is essential you try it (at least until it is stable, and you are familiar with how it works) on a temporary version of the godot source and not on your current build.
+You have been warned!

 ## Installation
 1) From the parent folder of your godot source code, create a second folder called godot_SCU and clone / download this repository inside.